shkron/mySpyChallenge/ReadMe.md

 ## Xcode Project Overview

 The model objects for the app are provided, along with some sample data for use during the exercise.
-All data is maintained in an in-memory persistent store,and is reloaded each time the app is launched.
+All data is maintained in an in-memory persistent store, and is reloaded each time the app is launched.

 A helper class called PhotoController is provided to store and retrieve photos from a local directory.
 The sample data set includes a number of challenges, each with a photo.